Self Defense, Self Confidence & Fitness

 Martial arts in general are a wonderful way to learn practical self-defense skills, to exercise and to stay fit, and to develop self-confidence.
 “Gracie Jiu-Jitsu” or “Brazilian Jiu-Jitsu,” in particular, is well-suited for women, because it was specifically developed to allow a smaller, weaker person to defend him/herself against a larger attacker.
 Unfortunately, many martial arts schools may be intimidating to women who otherwise would like to pursue these benefits.

-Steel City Martial Arts is one of the first martial arts schools in the country to expressly recognize this dilemma and develop a "Jiu-Jitsu for Women, by Women" class.
-The class meets on Saturday mornings at 11:00 a.m. and is taught by Nora Schoenthal, a BJJ Blue Belt with a Black Belt in Japanese Ju-Jitsu and a Brown Belt in Tai-Jitsu Karate.
-The class is for women only, and it focuses on practical "real life" skills.
-Nora teaches the class with a lively, supportive and gentle touch.
-But make no mistake—these skills are wildly effective in the real world, and Nora's classes are a super workout!
+Steel City Martial Arts is one of the first martial arts schools in the country to expressly recognize this dilemma and develop a “Jiu-Jitsu for Women, by Women” class.
+The class meets on Saturday mornings at 11:00 a.m. and is taught by Kelly Labor, a BJJ Purple Belt with a Black Belt in Tae Kwon Do.
+The class is for women only, and it focuses on practical “real life” skills.
+Kelly teaches the class with a lively, supportive, and humorous touch.
+But make no mistake—these skills are wildly effective in the real world, and Kelly’s classes are a super workout!